 Total Disability Benefits

-A worker who sustains a work-related injury is entitled to wage-loss workers’ compensation benefits until he or she can go back to work.
+An employee who sustains a work-related injury is entitled to wage-loss workers’ compensation benefits until he or she can go back to work.
 If the worker is unable to return to work because of his or her injury, the employee may qualify for total disability benefits equal to two-thirds of the worker’s average weekly wage.
-In addition, if the worker is more than 50 percent disabled as determined by American Medical Association standards, the worker may qualify for total disability benefits.
-An injured worker can collect total disability payments for up to 104 weeks, as long as the worker remains disabled.
+Also, if the worker is more than 50 percent disabled as determined by American Medical Association standards, the worker may qualify for total disability benefits.
+An injured worker can collect total disability payments for up to 104 weeks, as long as the employee remains disabled.

 Partial Disability Benefits